ianpgm/quickCOAT/Readme.md

 * [FastTree](http://www.microbesonline.org/fasttree/)

 ###Installation
 Download the [newest release](https://github.com/ianpgm/quickCOAT/releases/), make the file `quickcoat` executable and add it to your $PATH.
-For example, on Linux or MacOS:
+For example, on Linux or MacOS, if `~/bin` is in your $PATH:
 ```
 wget https://github.com/ianpgm/quickCOAT/archive/v0.1-alpha.tar.gz
 tar zxvf quickCOAT-0.1-alpha.tar.gz
-ln -s quickCOAT-0.1-alpha/quickcoat ~/bin/quickcoat
+ln -s /path/to/quickCOAT-0.1-alpha/quickcoat ~/bin/quickcoat
+ln -s /path/to/quickCOAT-0.1-alpha/quickcoat.fasta_to_phylip ~/bin/quickcoat.fasta_to_phylip
 ```

 ##Usage